DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 ### Non-relevant promotions

-The promotional content you share must be relevant for the community - i.e. it should be related to date.
+The promotional content must be relevant for the community.
+It should be related to data.
-If it's not relevant, don't post them.
+If it's not relevant, don't post it.

-Examples of not relevant promotional messages:
+Examples of content not relevant for this community:

 * COVID surveys for $5
 * Coupon codes for lawn mowers or pizzas
 * Photoshop alternatives
+* Databases with contact information
 * Tools for sales

 Such messages will be removed without a warning